Treeniks/x86-64-simplified/src/instructions/bit-and-byte-instructions/test.md

 ## Flags Affected
 The `OF` and `CF` flags are set to 0.
 The `SF`, `ZF`, and `PF` flags are set according to the result (see the [Operation section](#operation) above).
 The state of the `AF` flag is undefined.

-## Description
-Adds the destination operand (first operand) and the source operand (second operand) and then stores the result in the destination operand.
-The destination operand can be a register or a memory location; the source operand can be an immediate, a register, or a memory location.
-(However, two memory operands cannot be used in one instruction.)
-When an immediate value is used as an operand, it is sign-extended to the length of the destination operand format.

-The ADD instruction performs integer addition.
-It evaluates the result for both signed and unsigned integer operands and sets the OF and CF flags to indicate a carry (overflow) in the signed or unsigned result, respectively.
-The SF flag indicates the sign of the signed result.

-This instruction can be used with a LOCK prefix to allow the instruction to be executed atomically.